screeps/docs/source/tos.md

 title: Terms of Service
 ---

-Any and all uses of the game Screeps (hereinafter referred to as the "Game") are governed by the following Terms of Service between you, the user, and IP Chivchalov (hereinafter referred to as the "Screeps Team").
+Any and all uses of the game Screeps (hereinafter referred to as the "Game") are governed by the following Terms of Service between you, the user, and Screeps, LLC (hereinafter referred to as the "Screeps").
 You hereby acknowledge that you have read and understand all the terms and conditions in this agreement and agree to be bound by them.

 **SOFTWARE**

 You may use the computer software obtained via your browser for the sole purpose of playing the Game by registering for and accessing an account on the website Screeps.com ("Website").
 You hereby accept a limited, non-transferable, non-exclusive license to use the Game on one or more computers owned by you or under your legitimate control, solely for non-commercial entertainment purposes only.

 The Game is only playable online.
-A persistent Internet connection (which is not supplied by the Screeps Team) is required to play, and you are responsible for all costs and expenses associated with acquiring any hardware, software, or other products or services required to play the Game.
+A persistent Internet connection (which is not supplied by the Screeps) is required to play, and you are responsible for all costs and expenses associated with acquiring any hardware, software, or other products or services required to play the Game.

-The Screeps Team may (but is not required to) deploy or provide updates and modifications to the Game without your knowledge and consent.
+The Screeps may (but is not required to) deploy or provide updates and modifications to the Game without your knowledge and consent.
 All such updates and modifications are part of the Game.

-The Screeps Team is not obliged to supply any updates or even to operate or continue support of the Game for an indefinite period.
+The Screeps is not obliged to supply any updates or even to operate or continue support of the Game for an indefinite period.

 **LIMITATIONS**